dmitrybykovsky/hudi/docker/README.md

     --property schema.registry.url=http://schema-registry:8081 \
     --topic dbserver1-postgres.inventory.customers
 ```
-Note that the deleted record has been ingested into Kafka.
-Also note the following:
+Note that the deleted record has been ingested into Kafka as an update with `__deleted = true`.
-   * before image ("before" section of avro records) is populated with the previous version of corresponding postgres tables
-   * after image ("after" section of avro records) is null.
-That's because the record was deleted.
-   * operation ("op field of avro record") is set to 'd'
-   * ts_ms is a kafka ingestion timestamp populated by Debezium Kafka Connector

-TODO Finish of delete example (would probably require to modify the source record a bit with Kafka Connect)
+TODO Finish of delete example

 ### Step 9: Clean up